kdj2109/coms6998-microapi-2/student_microservice/README.md

 * `DELETE` /student/{id} : delete a student

 ## SQS
+You can CRUD operations through SQS.
+The REST verb and REST URL parameters are sent as message attributes.
+The HTTP request body is the SQS message body.

 # Examples

 ## Student REST API
 This assumes that the microservice is running on port 8000.

+Note: When making update, delete, or create requests you must set the `Content-Type` header to `application/json`.

 ### Get all students
 * Prototype: `GET http://localhost:8000/student`